Learnware-LAMDA/Learnware/docs/components/spec.rst

    regular_spec = generate_stat_spec(type=data_type, x=train_x)
    regular_spec.save("stat.json")

-It's worth noting that the above code only runs on user's local computer and does not interact with any cloud servers or leak any local private data.
+It is worth noting that the above code only runs on the user's local computer and does not interact with cloud servers or leak local private data.

 .. note::